javiermorales36/cryptidy-analysis/README.md

 - `exploit.txt` — Output log from PoC run
 - `cve_hunter_advanced.log` — Test logs

+### ⚠️ Warning: Safe Payload
+The file `payload_malicioso.bin` is included as part of the PoC.
+It is safe and only opens the calculator when executed.
+Do NOT use this file outside of a controlled environment.
+Verify its integrity using the following hash:

+SHA256: [ICB03BD0BBED4F796146F0F508D1E8BFF37A3B64D43AE7CFEA21C232473F3FFC0]

+The file `payload_malicioso_cifrado.b64` is included as part of the PoC.
+It is safe and only opens the calculator when executed.
+Do NOT use this file outside of a controlled environment.
+Verify its integrity using the following hash:

+SHA256: [F7600DAE96C6C4139ABDAABD045B1D554D53F2D7E08C70A391B96116FF80CD47]

 ### Safe test instructions

 1. Create a new disposable virtual environment or VM.